 Some people receive palliative care for years, but some individuals are cured and no longer require it.
 Others may move in and out as necessary.

-If the patient decides to stop pursuing a cure and your doctor believes you are within the last few months of life, then you can move to hospice care.
+If the resident decides to stop pursuing a cure and your doctor believes you are within the last few months of life, then you can move to hospice care.

 Who is in a palliative care team?